netoptimizer/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: I have added a new BPF instruction to the kernel, how can I integrate it into LLVM?

-A: LLVM has a -mcpu selector for the BPF back end in order to allow the selection of BPF instruction set extensions.
-By default the 'generic' processor target is used, which is the base instruction set (v1) of BPF.
+A: LLVM has a ``-mcpu`` selector for the BPF back end in order to allow the selection of BPF instruction set extensions.
+By default the ``generic`` processor target is used, which is the base instruction set (v1) of BPF.

-LLVM has an option to select -mcpu=probe where it will probe the host kernel for supported BPF instruction set extensions and selects the optimal set automatically.
+LLVM has an option to select ``-mcpu=probe`` where it will probe the host kernel for supported BPF instruction set extensions and selects the optimal set automatically.